Shalinirawat660/Web-Scraping-and-NLP-Text-Analysis/README.md

-# Web-Scraping-and-NLP-Text-Analysis
- This project merges web scraping and NLP in Python for insightful article extraction.
-It organizes data from URLs in an input XLSX file, computing metrics like POSITIVE and NEGATIVE SCORES.
-The results are presented in a structured output XLSX file, showcasing practical applications for efficient data and analysis management.
+This project seamlessly integrates web scraping and Natural Language Processing (NLP) to extract insights from online articles.
+Utilizing Python and libraries like BeautifulSoup and Selenium, it meticulously captures and organizes textual data, including article titles and texts.
+The URLs for article extraction are sourced from an input XLSX file.

+The NLP-driven text analysis phase computes key metrics, offering nuanced insights into sentiment, complexity, and structure.
+The results, including POSITIVE SCORE, NEGATIVE SCORE, and more, are presented in a structured format aligned with the specified output structure.
+These scores are stored in an output XLSX file corresponding to their respective article links.

+This project serves as a succinct showcase of web scraping and NLP's collaborative potential, providing practical applications in real-world scenarios.
+The input-output flow is streamlined through XLSX files, ensuring efficiency and ease of use in managing article data and analysis results.